daiya-11/weather-app-demo/README.md

 Database Credential Rotation with Kubernetes CronJob: A Kubernetes CronJob automatically rotates database credentials (username and password) every minute, ensuring secure access to MongoDB and preventing downtime during credential changes.

-Ingress and Secure Communication: Kubernetes Ingress is configured to manage external access to the application, ensuring secure communication between services and pods.
+Ingress: Ingress is configured to manage external access to the application, ensuring secure communication between services and pods.

 Easy Setup and Deployment: The application is fully containerized with Docker, simplifying both local setup using Docker Compose and deployment to a Kubernetes cluster.